 According to Jason Zweig in his very interesting book, Your Money & Your Brain, the wiring of our brains is responsible for some of the mistakes we make in our approach to investing.
 Zwieg covers a number of human tendencies that can be traced to brain activity, but I will focus here on what makes us want to keep chasing stocks that ultimately disappoint us.
-For more complete reviews, see the Canadian Capitalist and the Quest for Four Pillars.
+For a complete reviews, see the Canadian Capitalist's review.

 The new science of neuroeconomics involves scanning subjects’ brains while they take part in experiments.
 By seeing which parts of the brain light up and how intensely they light up, researchers can tell a lot about how we’re wired.